jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/11 - Spider-Man Far From Home.md

 reviews/year: 2019
 ---

-As much as I loved {{< crosslink "Spider-Man: Homecoming" >}}, Spider-Man: Far From Home takes what made it great and turns it up a few levels *even further*.
+As much as I loved [[Spider-Man: Homecoming]](), Spider-Man: Far From Home takes what made it great and turns it up a few levels *even further*.

 One one level, you have Spider-Man being Spider-Man.
 He's a good kid, trying to make his way in life, trying to deal with the dual life of being a highschooler and being a superhero--of saving the world and perhaps getting the girl.

 And then you layer all the weight of the greater MCU on top of it.
-This takes place just after {{< crosslink "Avengers: Endgame" >}}.
+This takes place just after [[Avengers: Endgame]]().
 So you have the fallout of Iron Man (Spider-Man's mentor/Uncle Ben figure) being gone and Spider-Man having to step into *those* shoes, the first big mention of The Blip--and how you deal with coming back and the world has changed, and all sorts of dealing with a Nick Fury who's lost several of his heaviest hitters.

 And if *that* wasn't enough, you have the first hints of a multiverse ({{< spoiler >}}even if *this time* it was all a lie{{< /spoiler >}}).
 Jake Gyllenhaal as Quentin Beck / Mysterio is a great addition to the series and the MCU.
 I so want to see more of him.
 We'll just have to see.